codecraftingtools/codecraftingtools.github.io/_sources/software.rst.txt

   and rendering diagrams.
 This is a graphical application for drawing block diagrams that describe the hierarchic structure and flow of data between the subcomponents of a system.
-This tool can be used to graphically construct `Chierps`_ applications.
+This tool can be used to graphically construct `Chimps`_ applications.

 .. _Shasam:

 Shasam
   Standardized hierarchic architecture for simulation and modeling.
-  This is a component-based 6-DOF simulation framework with Monte Carlo capability that is built on top of `Chierps`_.
+  This is a component-based 6-DOF simulation framework with Monte Carlo capability that is built on top of `Chimps`_.

 .. _Turtal: